lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/20+ Catharsis.md

 "You aren't unfamiliar to the darkness yourself..."
-Chrysalis embraces Celestia, replying back with strange soothing voice, "I can see it in you, sensing it in you.
-Like a larvae burrowed deep into the chamber of your heart.
-You've tamed it inside of you, didn't you?
-You put it to the cause for those who you love..."
-She cackled, "How **admirable**..."
+Chrysalis embraced Celestia, replying with a strange soothing voice, "I can see it in you...
+It's like a larvae that burrowed deep into the chamber of your heart.
+You've tamed it, put it to the cause of those who you love..."
+She cackled, "How admirable..."
+"There's nothing more lovable than grit.
+Resilience.
+Strength of character.
+All those who think otherwise are fools.
+No one loves weakness or being weak."

+_Celestia moaned as Chrysalis continued caressing her wings._

+Yes...
+I've been able to channel it...

+_She let her hooves run over the changeling queen's chest and back._

+...for others.

+_Her wings spread wider, her caress becoming more passionate._

+**But for you...
+For my love...
+I'll give you every ounce of** _**darkness**_ **within me...
+Let me share with you... all the shadows I've held within my heart... all the agony and suffering that makes me who I am.**

-"There's nothing more to love than strength, boldness, and resilience.
+, boldness, and resilience.

 ," she made a face.